revolunet/angular-google-analytics/README.md

     cookieExpires: 20000
   });
 ```
-In the case of universal analytics, this cookie configuration will be used as the default for any tracker that does not have the `cookieConfig` property defined.
+This cookie configuration will be used as the default for any tracker that does not have the `cookieConfig` property defined.

 ### Track Events
 This property is defined for universal analytics account objects only and is false by default.